Volafile/package-config/README.md

 package-config
 ==============

-Simply read the package config of a package.
+Simply read the configuration of any package.
 Optionally also reading a package.json.

 Config files read: